 If you are interested in making your work open access you have a variety of options.
-You can choose to publish with an open access journal, or self-archive your work on a subject or an institutional repository.
+You can choose to publish with an open access journal, pay to make traditional journal articles open (see below for programs to help with these fees for certain publishers), or self-archive your work on a subject or an institutional repository.
 Note that all publishers have different policies on this, and that you have room to negotiate for your own requirements.

 If you’re interested in open access but unsure of where to start, talk your subject specialist librarian.
 They can help guide you to good journals, and discuss scholarly communication trends in your discipline.

 Loyola currently has agreements with two publishers that allow Loyola faculty and students to publish open access in their journals without paying the article processing charge.
 The publishers and requirements are listed below.

 If you’re not used to the idea, being asked to pay any fee can seem like a scam or like you’re bribing a publisher to publish you.
 That’s just not the case for the majority of open access journals.
 Even many subscription journals charge page fees to authors, so it’s not unique to open access.

 Traditionally, journals were funded by subscriptions paid by libraries, individuals, as well as institutional or grant funding.
 While that is still the prevalent model, the price of journals—particularly online access through databases—has far outstripped inflation, and leaves many libraries struggling to pay for access.
 Open access journals are often still funded by institutions or grants, and do not charge publication fees.
 This is more common in certain disciplines, but you can find open access journals across the board that don’t require a fee.

 In others, the journal does charge a fee that goes to the cost of editing, layout, web hosting, and the other costs built into running a journal.
 This has the added benefit of making the article available to anyone, even those without access to libraries who can subscribe to journals.
 This is called “gold” open access.